 Claremont Lincoln University offers the degree programs indicated below.
 For details, please refer to degree program requirements contained in the current Claremont Lincoln University Student Catalog.
 All academic programs are offered in an online modality with occasional in person events.
 Students are not required to attend in person events, but are encouraged to do so as these enhance the overall learning experience.

-Master of Arts in Organizational Leadership Claremont Lincoln University offers an online MA in Organizational Leadership for those who lead diverse organizations toward positive social change.
+Master in Organizational Leadership Claremont Lincoln University offers an online MA in Organizational Leadership for those who lead diverse organizations toward positive social change.
 Students in this degree program choose from concentrations in Civic Engagement, Ethics, Healthcare, Higher Education, Human Resources, Professional Studies, or Technology Management.
 Leaders in these fields face the challenge to navigate diversity, think critically, manage complexity and meet strategic goals within a high ethical context.

-Master of Arts in Peace and Social Justice The M.A. in Peace and Social Justice is intended for leaders in faith-based organizations, religious communities, and other public arenas in which religious multiplicity can be simultaneously e a source of conflict and a rich resource for positive change.
+Master in Peace and Social Justice The M.A. in Peace and Social Justice is intended for leaders in faith-based organizations, religious communities, and other public arenas in which religious multiplicity can be simultaneously e a source of conflict and a rich resource for positive change.
 The degree will equip such leaders for deeper understanding and more effective engagement for individual transformation, effective organizational leadership and positive social change.

-Master of Arts in Social Impact The M.A. in Social Impact teaches the capacities needed for mindful leaders – particularly, though not exclusively in the social and civic sectors – to envision, implement, and adapt efforts that generate positive and sustainable impact within and/or beyond their organizations and communities.
+Master in Social Impact The M.A. in Social Impact teaches the capacities needed for mindful leaders – particularly, though not exclusively in the social and civic sectors – to envision, implement, and adapt efforts that generate positive and sustainable impact within and/or beyond their organizations and communities.

 Claremont Lincoln University offers all degree programs in a state of the art online learning management system.
 The Administrative Campus of Claremont Lincoln University is located in Claremont, California.
 To contact our administrative offices:

 Claremont, CA. 91711